Not even in Amsterdam or Colorado could you take bong hits with the train conductor while they’re on the job conducting in transit.

 I felt a new kind of wonder and euphoria because of this bizarre experience that very few people have ever done, let alone thought of doing.

 This is why I travel the world.

 To experience new things.

-The skies started to turn orange with the sun fading, our stomaches got the munchies so Mister Thai and I stumbled through 3 train cars to the cafeteria carriage which felt like hours.
+The skies started to turn orange with the sun fading, our stomachs got the munchies so Mister Thai and I stumbled through 3 train cars to the cafeteria carriage which felt like hours.

 Without asking me, he ordered a bunch of snacks and a couple of Chang Beers free of charge.
 We sat at a table and started pigging out and quenching our cotton mouths as the cool but humid wind from the window hit our faces.
 This is how to travel by train.

-It’s days like these that make traveling the world as a lifestyle one of the most rewarding and enlightening life experiences.
+It’s days like these that make traveling the world as a lifestyle a rewarding and enlightening life experience.